The Begriddled Story

 Something new rarely comes out of a vacuum and this is no exception.

-Earlier in the year I had been playing with the idea of paint-your-own mugs.
+Somewhere about the middle of 2018 I had been playing with the idea of paint-your-own mugs.

-This thought had sprung from an earlier one, but unless you stop going back through the “one thing leading to another” thing at some point, you eventually get back to watching clouds go by from a pram, and who wants that?
+That thought had sprung from an earlier one, but unless you stop going back through the “one thing leading to another” thing at some point, you eventually get back to looking up at clouds going by from a pram.
+Who wants that?

 So let’s say it sprung from thinking about doing paint-your-own mugs.

-That led to the thought of “secret messages on a mug.”
+That led to me thinking about doing “secret messages on a mug.”
 (It didn’t have to be a mug.
 It could also be a tea towel.
 Or anything really.
 But mugs are easy things to paint on.)

 First I played with shapes that looked like nothing in particular until you coloured them in as instructed.
 It sort of worked, as long as you could fit your message into about four characters.